heptarch/heptarch.github.io/drafts/cone.md

 </span>

 SIMPLICIO. <span style="padding-left: 40px; display:block">
 Whether accidental or essential, the purpose of the examination remains to establish the merit of the student.
-For they should be recognized in accord with how they have distinguished themselves; it is this determination in which the virtue of the operation consists.
+For they should be recognized in accord with how they have distinguished themselves; it is this determination which constitutes the virtue of the operation.
 </span>

 SALVIATI. <span style="padding-left: 40px; display:block">